dfyockey/RomanDigital/README.md

 > Q: "I just updated RomanDigital, and now the widget doesn't work!
 What happened?"
 >
-> A: The widget "ticks" are scheduled in advance for technical reasons, and the widget that's part of the updated app likely won't receive any "ticks" scheduled for the previous app's widget.
-In which case, it stops :slightly_frowning_face:  The workaround right now to get the widget going again is to "kickstart" it by simply opening and then closing a settings screen from either the widget or the app.
+> A: The widget "ticks" are scheduled in advance for technical reasons, and the widget that's part of the updated app may not receive "ticks" previously scheduled for the widget's earlier version.
+In such a case, it stops :slightly_frowning_face:  The workaround right now to get the widget going again is to "kickstart" it by simply opening and then closing a settings screen from either the widget or the app.
 I hope to make post-update widget restart either more elegant or entirely automatic at some point.

 > Q: "Why does the position of the divider change when 'Align to Divider' is selected?
 Isn't it supposed to stay in one place?"
 >